 Dr. Morris is an executive vice president of Optum.
-He has been president of Optum Advisory Services since February 2017.
+He has led Optum Advisory Services since February 2017.

 Prior to joining Optum, Dr. Morris was vice chairman and global leader for the life sciences and health care industry at Deloitte.